NeoResearch/neocompiler-eco/README.md

   * 4 csharp consensus node, two of them are also a RPC as default at port 30333 and 30334;
   * 1 csharp pure RPC nodes at 30337;

-### Dealing with docker-compose swarm of containers
+### Dealing with docker compose swarm of containers

 Start up the container, checking the messages and following warnings